billjuv/EC_Fan_ESPHome/README.md

 The ESP32 is powered directly from the 10V supplied by the fan through the USB-C cable and communicates with an MQTT broker via WiFi — no additional wiring is needed.
 The logic level shift circuitry used on this board are from Kyle Gabriel's [Mycodo](https://github.com/kizniche) fan control boards, modified for stand-alone use.

 This was designed for a mushroom grow operation in shipping containers where WiFi control was preferred over long cable runs.
-The controller is a Raspberry Pi 4 running Mycodo, Mosquitto (MQTT broker), and Node-RED.
-Fan control is handled through a Node-RED Dashboard 2.0, though Mycodo or Home Assistant could also be used.
+The controller is a Raspberry Pi 4 running Mosquitto (MQTT broker), Node-RED, InfluxDB, and Grafana.
+Fan control is handled from a mobile phone through a Node-RED Dashboard 2.0, though Mycodo or Home Assistant could also be used.

 ---
 ## Overview